BoiseState/CS390/lesson-plans/lesson_plans_remote.md

 [Read pages 60-81 Cracking the Coding Interview 6th ed]

 ### Homework Summary for Week 3:
-* One question of your choice completed from https://www.hackerrank.com/interview/interview-preparation-kit
+* One question of your choice completed from https://www.hackerrank.com/interview/interview-preparation-kit or leetcode.com
-* Deadline for final resume & behavioral interview email screenshot - Sept 15th 2020
+* Deadline for final resume & behavioral interview email screenshot - deadline posted on slack channel for the class
 * [Read pages 38-59 Cracking the Coding Interview 6th ed]

 ### Resources